evopimp/TBCPythonBot/README.md

   <img src="https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/starme.png" alt="Star this Repo"/>
 </p>

-# MasterOfPuppets - World of Warcraft Classic Grind Bot - Now Includes Pathing
+# W1cK3DS9L0IT - World of Warcraft Classic Grind Bot - Now Includes Pathing

 - Uses a modified version of the addon: https://github.com/FreeHongKongMMO/Happy-Pixels to read the game state.
 Sorry but the addon is coded for an english wow client and would need to be modified to work with any other languages.